 A running toilet can waste as much as 200 gallons of water or more per day.

 The most common cause of a toilet leak is the rubber flapper valve.
-Over time, the valve becomes worn out and it does not seal shut anymore.
-Replacing it is usually a quick and easy fix.
+Over time, the valve becomes worn out and doesn't seal shut properly.
+Replacing the valve is a quick and easy fix.
 One way to find out if you have a toilet leak is to place a drop of food coloring in the toilet tank.
 Wait 15-30 minutes without flushing.
 If the color shows up in the bowl, you have a leak.
 Flush immediately after the experiment to avoid staining the tank.

 A showerhead leaking at 10 drips per minute wastes more than 500 gallons of water per year.

-Most leaky showerheads can be fixed by ensuring a tight connection between the showerhead and pipe stem by using pipe tape to secure it.
-You can also check and, if needed, replace the washer inside the showerhead.
-You may also consider replacing an old showerhead with a more efficient, low-flow one.
+Most leaky showerheads can be fixed by ensuring a tight connection between the showerhead and pipe stem by using pipe tape.
+You may also need to replace the washer inside the showerhead.
+Consider replacing an old showerhead with a more efficient, low-flow one.

 An irrigation system that has a leak 1/32nd of an inch in diameter (about the thickness of a dime) can waste about 6,300 gallons of water per month.

 In-ground irrigation systems, garden hoses, and spigots are often the source of leaks outside of the home.
-If you have an in-ground irrigation system, check it each spring before use to make sure it wasn’t damaged by frost.
-Check your garden hose for leaks where it connects to the spigot.
-If there is a leak, replace the nylon or rubber hose washer and ensure a tight connection to the spigot using pipe tape and a wrench.
+If you have an in-ground irrigation system, check it each spring before use to make sure it wasn’t damaged by frost or freezing.
+Check your garden hose along its length and where it connects to the spigot for leaks.
+Repair small holes or tears with tape or larger ones with a hose mender.
+If it leaks at the spigot, replace the hose gasket or coupling and ensure a tight connection to the spigot using pipe tape and a wrench.